 Tattoo blowouts are an unwanted side effect of poor technique that can be a source of frustration for both tattoo artists and clients.
 The final result is usually a distorted tattoo with blurry lines and a smudged appearance.

 Fortunately, there are steps that can prevent blowouts from occurring.
-This article will explore the causes of tattoo blowouts and discuss how to avoid or fix ink mishaps like these, if they do occur.
+This article will explore the causes of tattoo blowouts and discuss how to avoid or fix ink mishaps if they do occur.

 What are Tattoo Blowouts?

-A tattoo blowout happens when a tattoo artist applies ink too deeply into the skin.
-Within these deeper layers of skin, the ink spreads more easily and disperses the pigment in unintended and unpredictable ways.
-This subcutaneous fat layer causes line work or shading to appear smudged or blurred because the ink has diffused outside of its original boundaries.
+A tattoo blowout occurs when a tattoo artist applies ink too deeply into the skin.
+Within these deeper layers, the ink spreads more easily and disperses the pigment in unintended and unpredictable ways.
+This subcutaneous fat layer causes line work or shading to appear smudged or blurred, as the ink diffuses outside of its original boundaries.

 Blowouts can vary in severity, with some individuals experiencing mild cases and others seeing more extreme results.
-Luckily, a blowout tattoo does not pose any serious risks to your health.
-However, it will affect the overall aesthetic of your tattoo.
+While a blowout tattoo does not pose any serious health risks, it will affect the overall aesthetic of your tattoo.

 Why do They Happen?

-There are a few different factors that can cause tattoo blowouts.
-Insufficient knowledge or experience on the part of the tattoo artist, as well as poor set-up and equipment are common causes.
+Several factors can cause tattoo blowouts.
+Insufficient knowledge or experience on the part of the tattoo artist, as well as poor set-up and equipment, are common causes.

-It is essential to use the correct needle depth to ensure the ink is placed only in the dermal layer (the epidermis) and not too far into the deeper layer of subcutaneous tissue.
+It is essential to use the correct needle depth to ensure the ink is placed only in the dermal layer, rather than too deep into the subcutaneous tissue.
 Choosing a high-quality tattoo machine with proper needle depth settings and other adjustments will also help.

-The angle at which the tattoo needle enters the client's skin is also a contributing factor.
-Artists can create darker lines by tilting the tattoo machine so that it is at a slight angle.
-However, when this angle is too intense, the farther the ink is pushed across rather than down into the skin.
-This 'sideways' insertion is another reason tattoo blowouts occur.
+The angle at which the tattoo needle enters the client's skin is another contributing factor.
+A slight tilt can create darker lines, but if the angle is too steep, the ink is pushed sideways rather than down, causing blowouts.

-Read more about how a tattoo works here: Are Tattoos Permanent?
+Read more about how tattoos work here: Are Tattoos Permanent?
 An Explanation

 When do Blowouts Appear?

-Tattoo blowouts are usually apparent almost immediately but may become more noticeable as the tattoo heals.
-It is important to remember that some swelling and scabbing are completely normal during the tattoo healing process.
+Tattoo blowouts are usually apparent almost immediately, but they may become more noticeable as the tattoo heals.
+Some swelling and scabbing are completely normal during the healing process.

 Listen carefully to your artist's aftercare advice.
-If you notice any changes to your newly-inked skin that concern you, it's best to consult with them for further advice.
+If you notice any concerning changes, consult your tattoo artist for guidance.

 How to Prevent Tattoo Blowout as a Tattoo Artist